 Relocation Assistance applies to residential rental units within Portland city limits, which can be managed by an owner, a sublessor, or property management company.
 The units can have either month-to-month rental agreements or fixed-term tenancies, such as 6-month or 1-year leases.
 Also read about eligible exemptions in the section below.

-Notifying of a payment
+Notice of payment

 Landlords are required to notify PHB of all Relocation Assistance payments within 30 days of making a payment.